 Tamales is one of my favorite Kapampangan delicacies.
 I remembered looking forward to weekends when my parents will go to the local market early in the morning and come home bringing some hot Tamales for breakfast along with other rice delicacies like ‘Sumang bulagta‘.

 My aunts from Manila would also request us to bring them some Tamales as ‘pasalubong’ whenever we are going to meet.
-Although I am pretty sure they are able to find some Tamales in Manila but it is because the ones from Pampanga are simply the best (in my probably-biased-but-true opinion).
+Although I am pretty sure they are able to find some Tamales in Manila but it is because the ones from Pampanga are simply the best.

 Special Filipino Tamales